aryanlakhanpal/food-delivery-app/README.md

-# THIS IS A MERN STACK FOOD DELIVERYY APP
+# THIS IS A MERN STACK FOOD DELIVERY APP

 # DEPLOYED LINK ::
 https://food-delivery-frontend-smt4.onrender.com/